-A Roth IRA can multitask for you.
+A Roth IRA can multitask.
 Its central job is as a retirement savings plan, but it can also be a backup emergency savings account.

 A Roth IRA is all about delayed gratification.
-Money you contribute to a Roth IRA doesn’t land you any break on this year’s taxable income, whereas if you contribute to a traditional IRA you may be able to claim it as a deduction.
+Money you contribute doesn’t land you any break on this year’s taxable income (a traditional IRA may allow you to claim a deduction).

-The payoff with a Roth IRA is that, once you hit 59½, you can make withdrawals without paying a penny in tax.
-By comparison, every penny you withdraw from a traditional IRA will be taxed as ordinary income.
+The payoff with a Roth IRA is that, once you hit 59½, you can make withdrawals without paying any tax.
+By comparison, withdrawals from a traditional IRA will be taxed as ordinary income.
 If you’ve yet to hit peak earnings, the lack of an upfront tax break shouldn’t be a priority.

 You can contribute the annual maximum to a Roth IRA in 2019 if you are single and have modified adjusted gross income below $122,000, or married filing a joint return with modified adjusted gross income below $193,000.